ranulD/TestingAssesment/README.md

-How to run the test cases:
+How to run test cases:

 Step 1: Clone the project
 Step 2: Open project in Visual Studio Code and install java extension pack